godaddy/md2llm/WINDOWS.md

 ### Path Separators
 - The tool automatically handles Windows backslashes (`\`) and Unix forward slashes (`/`)
 - All path operations use Node.js built-ins that are cross-platform compatible
+- Path normalization is handled by dedicated utilities in `src/utils/path-utils.js`

 ### File Permissions
 - Ensure you have write permissions to the output directory